Asael Lubotzky: Medical and research career

 In 2021 he received the Joint Award of the National Institute of Psychobiology in Israel (NIPI) and the Israeli Society of Biological Psychiatry.

 In 2021 he was awarded a PhD for a thesis entitled: "Liquid Biopsies Reveal Collateral Tissue Damage in Cancer and Brain Damage in Neural Pathologies".
-The work demonstrated that metastatic tumors caused collateral tissue damage that released cfDNA from affected organs and that cell-free DNA methylation patterns can reveal the presence of metastases and offer clues to their tissue location.
+His findings demonstrated that metastatic tumors cause collateral tissue damage, releasing cfDNA from affected organs, and that cfDNA methylation patterns can help pinpoint metastases and their tissue origins.

-In 2022 he won The Rothschild Fellowship for young scholars of outstanding academic merit.
+In 2022 he received The Rothschild Fellowship for young scholars of outstanding academic merit.

-In a research published in 2022, Lubotzky and colleagues discovered that brain cells die in a psychotic attack.
-They demonstrated a higher level of brain-derived cell-free DNA in patients who experienced psychotic symptoms compared to healthy controls.
+In the same year, Lubotzky and his colleagues published a study showing that brain cells die during psychotic episodes, with higher levels of brain-derived cfDNA detected in patients experiencing psychotic symptoms, compared to healthy controls.
 The finding would serve as a proof of concept for brain-derived cell-free DNA as biomarkers of psychosis.

+In 2023, Lubotzky received the Ben Barres Spotlight Award by eLife for his research towards understanding brain dynamics.

 Writing

-Lubotzky's first book, From the Wilderness and Lebanon, describing his experiences in war and his rehabilitation, was published in 2008 by Yedioth Ahronoth, became a best-seller, won critical acclaim and was translated into English.
-A second book, Not My Last Journey, documenting the life story of his grandfather, the partisan and Irgun officer Iser Lubotzky, was published in Hebrew in 2017 by Yedioth Books and Menachem Begin Heritage Center.
+Lubotzky's first book, From the Wilderness and Lebanon, recounting his wartime experiences and rehabilitation, was published in 2008 by Yedioth Ahronoth, The book became a best-seller, received critical acclaim and was translated into English.
+His second book, Not My Last Journey, which chronicles the life story of his grandfather, the partisan and Irgun officer Iser Lubotzky, was published in Hebrew in 2017 by Yedioth Books and Menachem Begin Heritage Center.

 Lubotzky won the Leitersdorf Prize for the Arts for 2017.
-Lubotzky lectures on various topics in Israel and abroad.
+Lubotzky lectures on various topics in Israel and internationally.

 Personal life

-Asael Lubotzky is the son of Prof. Alex Lubotzky and grandson of Prof. Murray Roston.
-He lives in Jerusalem, is married to Avital (Schimmel), a medical psychologist and they have five children.
+Asael Lubotzky is the son of Alex Lubotzky and grandson of Murray Roston.
+He lives in Jerusalem, is married to Avital (Schimmel), a medical psychologist and they have six children.